 This study aimed at assessing the moral development aspect of sophomore Naval ROTC students, specifically with regards to the efficacy of ROTC training.
 Navy ROTC, Air Force ROTC, and traditional (i.e., no military affiliation) sophomore students were asked to complete the online version of James Rest's Defining Issues Test (DIT) version 2.
 Students were asked to complete 3 iterations: a pretest at the start of the Fall 2012 semester, a mid-test at the start of the Spring 2013 semester, and a post-test at the end of the Spring 2013 semester.

 On the basis of high attrition levels of participants among traditional student participants, that group was excluded from the final analysis.
 Both as compared to themselves over the three iterations, as well as compared to Air Force ROTC students across iterations 1 and 3, Navy ROTC students showed no statistically significant difference in the indices of moral interest (i.e., P score and N2 score).
 The results suggest that Navy ROTC training at the Sophomore level does not significantly increase moral development as measured by the DIT-2.
 Additionally, Navy ROTC training does not appear to have any greater efficacy in moral development than Air Force ROTC training, despite service-specific differences in training approaches.

 Scholarly Commons Citation

 Gillett, Paul A., "Moral Development in the Military: The Efficacy of ROTC Morality Training at the Sophomore Level" (2013).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 72.